naturalis/RiseAndFall/tree_inference/README.md

 #### benchmark_trees

-Contains in every subdirectory a published paper describing a phylogenetic tree of the related taxonomic group.These benchmark trees shall be used to verify that the trees produced by SUPERSMART pipeline are comparable with what we know about the systematics of the data sample that used to construct the phylogenetic trees of mammals and monocots resepectively.
+Contains in every subdirectory a published paper describing the phylogeny of the related taxonomic group.These benchmark trees shall be compared with the results from SUPERSMART pipeline.